Oskar Daubmann: Biography

 Ignaz Karl Hummel was born in Oberwil, near Basel in Switzerland.
 He ran away from home at the age of eleven.
 After being arrested for thievery, he was assigned to a reform school.
 Afterward, he continued his career as a petty criminal, earning multiple convictions and prison sentences.

 In 1930 he settled in Offenburg, working as a tailor.
 In 1931 he married Kreszentia Allgeier.
 In 1932, he left his pregnant wife for economic reasons (she filed for divorce the same year) and went to Algeria with the intention of enlisting in the French Foreign Legion.
-He had, however, stopped in Italy near Napoli.
+He had, however, stopped in Italy near Naples.
 Since he had no money for the return journey, he decided to call himself Oskar Daubmann, the name of a former school friend from Endingen am Kaiserstuhl, whom he knew had been missing since the First World War.
 According to another version of the story, he had been imprisoned for ten years for burglary, and shortly after his release had bought a second-hand uniform in a shop, in which pockets he found a soldier's passport in the name of Oscar Daubmann.

 Hummel claimed to have been captured in 1916 at the Battle of Somme and that the French had imprisoned him for 16 years.
 After an escape attempt in 1917, he was allegedly accused of manslaughter and sentenced to 20 years imprisonment in an Algerian prison camp, to which he was transferred from a prisoner of war camp.
 In Algeria, he claimed to have been starved and tortured.
 Eventually, he was supposedly able to make his escape, and was picked up by an Italian ship after walking over 3,000 miles along the African coast.
 On 21 May 1932, Oskar Daubmann's parents received a letter from Italy, in which Hummel described his dramatic story and asked for assistance.
 They turned the letter over the local press, and the story quickly became known in German and international press.